AlbianWarp/astro/README.md

 This repository is my Playground to mess and poke around, with ReBabel/NetBabel Stuff

-Totally WIP not Ready for Primetime Just messing arround ^^...
+Totally WIP not at all Ready for Prime-time Just messing around ^^...

+PR's Comments and such are still welcome though!